-One other thing I want to point out is that I obviously didn’t use any swear words when I actually turned in the assignment, and I do not advise anyone to swear in college essays.
-I did not refer to the moly as drugs.
-I also took out some things that I would only say when writing for an academic purpose.
-For example, I took out “one may argue” and replaced “one” with “you.”
-I made these changes for this post, because this is how I would explain these things if I were actually talking.
-Other than that, this is basically what I turned in for a grade.
+One other thing I want to point out is that I obviously didn’t swear when I actually turned in the assignment.
+I also did not refer to the moly as drugs.
+I made these changes for this post, because this is my website and I can do what I want.
+I did not have this power when I turned in the assignment.

 Some of Odysseus’ men have been turned into pigs by Circe.
 Odysseus is on his way to save them when Hermes delivers some drugs that will make Odysseus immune to Circe’s magic.
 Hermes also advises Odysseus to fuck Circe.

 When Hermes grants Odysseus the herb that will prevent his transformation to a pig, he transfers control from Circe to Odysseus.
 Without the herb, Circe would have had the upper hand when Odysseus arrives to save his men, and therefore would have been dominant over him.
 Since Odysseus now has a method of thwarting Circe’s trick, he has regained his dominance.